You could do it all, I suppose,

 I’m coming to realize, as I imagine the first half of my life is likely coming to an end, that much of our early years are spent seeing as much as we can.
 Doing as much as we can.
 But no matter how much adventure we seek in the world, there’s an endless one inside.

-If you’d like to read more poetry like this, please check out In Verse.
+If you’d like to read more poetry, check out In Verse.